-In accordance with a decision by the British government the exemption limit (Incoterm 50) is abolished with immediate effect.
-In principle, all goods, no matter how low their value, must be duty-paid.
+In accordance with a decision by the British government, the exemption limit (Incoterm 50) has been abolished.
+Hence, all goods, no matter how low their value, must therefore be duty-paid.

 Incoterms at a glance

 Depending on whether you send to commercial or private recipients and on the value of the goods, the British government prescribes different rules for the choice of incoterms.
 The following table shows you an overview of all available incoterms.